 Boasting a rich cultural heritage and a group of residents who view their home with pride, Carriacou is a great destination for traditionalists who prefer a calmer, more natural island getaway over a bustling resort town.
 Surrounding the island are a series of unusually subdued beaches thanks to the abundance of coral reef just off-shore that are excellent snorkeling and diving locales.
 For days that aren't spend in the sand, there is an important history museum, a collection of cultural landmarks that shouldn't be missed, and hilly terrain leading to the highest point of elevation in the Grenada island chain waiting to be hiked.

-You will find several beaches to consider visiting on the island.
-Snorkeling is available at several locations, for those who are so inclined.
-Click on the name of each beach to read a detailed article concerning that beach.
+There are a large number of beaches to consider visiting on the island.
+Snorkeling is available at some locations, if some members of your party are so inclined.
+Click on the name of each beach for more detail concerning that beach.

-Another good option for visitors who enjoy snorkeling is Sandy Island.
+Another good option for snorkeling fans is Sandy Island.
 In 2004, Sandy Island was destroyed by Hurricane Ivan, and in response Grenada designated the island a nature reserve.
 Now, the spot is famed for its marine life, bird watching, and of course, it's beach where snorkeling is popular.

-These examples are just a sample of your options.
-Click on this link to view our page concerning natural attractions on and around the island if you want to find more specifics.
+These are just a few of the options.
+Read this page about natural attractions on and around the island if you want to find more specifics.

 Help us improve!
 We welcome your corrections and suggestions.